MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-create-agreement.md

 ## Request approvals

-1. After you fill in the fields, the next step is to send the document for approval.
+After you fill in the fields, the next step is to send the document for approval.

-2. With the agreement open in Microsoft Word, on the **Generate documents** panel, select **Request approvals**.
+1. With the agreement open in Microsoft Word, on the **Generate documents** panel, select **Request approvals**.

-3. You can change the name of the request, add additional approvers as needed, and provide more details about the agreement.
+2. You can change the name of the request, add additional approvers as needed, and provide more details about the agreement.

-4. Select **Send** to send the document for approval.
+3. Select **Send** to send the document for approval.

 The document is set to read-only, and the document will be shared with the approver.

-For documents where mandatory approvals aren't configured, follow these steps:

-1. While you don't require approval for these documents, you can still choose to add approvers as needed.
+For documents where mandatory approvals aren't configured, you can still choose to add approvers as needed.

-2. With the agreement open in Microsoft Word, on the **Generate documents** panel, select **Request approvals**.
+1. With the agreement open in Microsoft Word, on the **Generate documents** panel, select **Request approvals**.

-3. You can provide the name of the request, add approvers as needed, and provide more details about the agreement.
+2. You can provide the name of the request, add approvers as needed, and provide more details about the agreement.

-4. Select **Send** to send the document for approval.
+3. Select **Send** to send the document for approval.

 The document is set as read-only, and the document will be shared with the approver.